To become an independent general practitioner in the UK, you must successfully complete GP Specialty Training (GPST).

 To become an independent general practitioner in the UK, you must successfully complete GP Specialty Training (GPST).
 This is usually 3 years but may include contributing time from other training or experience.
 GP training normally includes at least 18 months in an approved training practice with the remaining time in approved hospital or integrated training posts.

-To ensure that you become a competent, effective and confident GP of tomorrow as well as directly addressing the GP curriculum, deaneries will tailor your training to your individual needs and your particular rate of progress.
+To ensure that you become a competent, effective and confident GP of tomorrow as well as directly addressing the GP curriculum, regions will tailor your training to your individual needs and your particular rate of progress.

 There is an increasing number of 4-year options available giving extra valuable experience.
 On joining a GP Specialty Training Programme you should register with the Royal College of General Practitioners (RCGP).